ppant/ppant.github.io/_posts/2026-05-07-the_caffeinated_runner.md

 </div>
 ## ☕ One More Confession

-Somewhere in my cupboard still sits my beloved Aeropress — gifted by my dear friend and triathlete [Rishi Sareen](https://rishisareen.com/).
+Somewhere in my cupboard still sits my beloved Aeropress, gifted by my dear friend and triathlete [Rishi Sareen](https://rishisareen.com/).

 For years, it traveled with me to running events, early race mornings, hotel rooms, and long road trips.
 There was something deeply satisfying about manually preparing a strong black coffee before sunrise while runners slowly gathered at the start line.